-S?: Should be able to say, 'Yep, right I know exactly what you need to do'
+S?: Should be able to say, 'Yep, right I know exactly what you need to do' (FE college 1 (England), staff focus group 2)

 Staff also felt that all colleagues should be trained in this area.
-However, they acknowledged that some would resist additional training or responsibilities, as sex and relationships would be "one area where they'll say 'I didn't sign up for this' (FE College 1 (England) Staff Focus Group 1).
-Both FE and charity staff felt that staff support was crucial to the success of training programmes, and suggested linking safeguarding with formal inspections to encourage uptake.
+However, they acknowledged that some would resist additional training or responsibilities, as sex and relationships would be 'one area where they'll say 'I didn' group I his' (FE college 1 (England), staff focus group 1).
+Both FE and charity staff felt that staff support was crucial to the success of training programmes, and abuse (including emotional abuse); consent; emotions to encourage uptake.

-Component 4: Sex and relationships education (SRE)
+Component 4: sex and relationships education Student views

-Students identified 'gaps' in the SRE they had experienced in secondary school, including how to recognize and deal with STIs; pregnancy and abortion; violence and abuse (including emotional abuse); consent; emotional aspects of sex; pornography; digital safety; sexual pleasure; revenge porn; social media and communication; and diverse gender, sexual identities and relationships.
-However, the key message from students was that FE was too late to address these gaps; SRE needed to be delivered in secondary school, if not earlier.
+Students identified 'gaps' in the SRE they had experienced in secondary school, including how to recognise and deal with STIs; pregnancy and abortion; violence and abuse (including emotional abuse); consent; emotions to encourage uptake.